Meneer-de-Bruin/Windows-RoboCopy-GUI/README.md

 # Distribution
 The distribution was created by running pyinstaller from the commandline in the source directory, as follows:
-python -O -m PyInstaller --clean --onefile --distpath ..distpath ..\Distribution robocopygui.pyw
+python -O -m PyInstaller --clean --onefile --distpath ..\Distribution robocopygui.pyw

 # Support
 As  my time is extremly limited I can offer no support what-so-ever.
 But hey, it's free.